ebi/buster-coverage/README.md

+# Unmaintained

+Unfortunately I wasn't able to give buster-coverage the love it deserves if you're interested to take this project over please get in contact with me.

 # buster-coverage

 An extension for [buster.js](http://busterjs.org) to generage lcov files for everything listed in your `source` files.
 You will need [lcov](http://ltp.sourceforge.net/coverage/lcov.php) or something similar to generate meaningful reports.